In today's Sunday Herald, we reveal his candidly brutal assessment of Andrew Lansley's NHS reforms south of the border.

 “The Tory reforms would be a disaster for the NHS.
 “With doctors, nurses, surgeons, specialists, patients and even half his party against the reforms, this is another nail in the coffin for Andrew Lansley’s plan to break up the NHS.”

-“Sir Peter's participation in a seminar for NHS managers is hardly surprising.
+A Scottish Government spokeswoman said:“Sir Peter's participation in a seminar for NHS managers is hardly surprising.

 “A key part of his role as head of the Scottish Government Civil Service is to discuss important issues in public policy.
-On this occasion he was illustrating the Scottish Government's approach by contrasting it to the very different nature of NHS reform elsewhere in the UK.”
+On this occasion he was illustrating the Scottish Government's approach by contrasting it to the very different nature of NHS reform elsewhere in the UK .”